langroid/langroid/docs/examples/agent-tree.md

 ## Connect the tasks into a tree structure

 So far, we have wrapped each agent in a task, in isolation, and there is no connection between the tasks.
-The final step is to connect the tasks into the tree structure we saw earlier:
+The final step is to connect the tasks to the tree structure we saw earlier:

 ```python